Neh-al/Nehal-Balakumar/README.md

 # Nehal-Balakumar
-This is my first git repository
+This is my first Git repository
+Author- Nehal Balakumar